Penny Downie

 Penny Downie is an Australian actress known for her stage and television appearances in the United Kingdom.
+From 2017 until 2021 she played Ellen in the British TV sitcom Back.
+She plays the US ambassador's house manager Frances Munning in the Netflix political thriller series The Diplomat.

+Early life and education

+Penny Downie was born in Brisbane, Queensland, Australia.

+She trained at the National Institute of Dramatic Art (NIDA), Sydney.
+Downie was a student of theatre director Joan Whalley.

 Career

 Downie began her career in Australia, initially in Brisbane at Twelfth Night Theatre and Brisbane Arts Theatre.
-Downie was a student of theatre director, Joan Whalley.
-She trained at the National Institute of Dramatic Art (NIDA), Sydney.

 TV and film

 After graduation she appeared in Australian TV series such as The Box, Bellbird, The Sullivans, Prisoner, and Learned Friends.